 To ask members to amend the recommendation 2 approved for agenda item 18 on 21 September 2022.

-Recommendations to Council (delete if not applicable)
+Recommendations to Council

 That recommendation 2 approved on 21 September be amended to read

 That the Council appoints a contractor by direct award via an appropriate framework to enable co-ordination of decarbonisation and refurbishment works and to better manage risk and disruption.